Quick reference guide

 Install the Swimm IDE pluginβ

-Get the Swimm IDE plugin for your favorite IDE to access Swimm docs directly from your code editor.
+Download the Swimm plugin for your favorite IDE to access Swimm docs directly from your code editor.
 Go to your extension marketplace and search for "Swimm", or use the links below:

 VS Code | JetBrains |